THE LOUDOUN COUNTY SENIOR CENTER AT CASCADES

 The Advisory Board will abide by, and conduct meetings according to, Robert’s Rules of Order.

-These Bylaws were adopted by a vote of two-thirds (2/3) of the present Directors of the Advisory Board.
+These Bylaws were adopted by a vote of two-thirds (2/3) of the present members of the Advisory Board.